Vodafone NZ fast-tracks regional investment program following greater need for connectivity as a result of Covid-19 and digital acceleration

 “We’re building for the long-term so we think it’s important to accelerate investment into our network, despite being in the middle of a very challenging business environment.
 Telco industry economics are even more challenging, and New Zealanders continue to get more bang for their buck by consuming more data each year but paying the same or less for their mobile and broadband plans - so we’ll keep exploring how we can achieve greater business efficiencies while delivering value to our customers.”

 Nokia will be supplying the radio equipment for the regional investment program, continuing the long-standing relationship between the two companies.
 Tommi Uitto, President, Mobile Networks, Nokia, says: “We are delighted to extend our strategic relationship with Vodafone New Zealand, as we embark together on building New Zealand’s largest and best-performing 5G network.
 This is an important win for Nokia, and a vote of confidence in our technology by an established player with a leadership position to defend.”

-When Vodafone launched 5G mobile on 10 December 2019 in parts of Auckland, Wellington, Christchurch and Queenstown, it meant Aotearoa was the 22nd country globally to launch a 5G mobile network - meaning that New Zealand innovators and businesses could tap into the faster speeds and lower latency of the latest generation mobile network just months after the technology started being rolled out internationally.
+When Vodafone launched 5G mobile on 10 December 2019 in parts of Auckland, Wellington, Christchurch and Queenstown following a change in ownership, it meant Aotearoa was the 22nd country globally to launch a 5G mobile network - meaning that New Zealand innovators and businesses could tap into the faster speeds and lower latency of the latest generation mobile network just months after the technology started being rolled out internationally.